rafabene/rafabene.github.io/about/index.md

 the developer's experience.
 He worked in several fields including application architecture and design.
 Besides that, he is also member of [Apache DeltaSpike](http://deltaspike.apache.org) PMC
 - a Duke’s Choice Award winner project.
+Besides that, He also worked in several fields including application architecture and design and He's also a speaker in conferences like JUDCon, TDC, JavaOne and Devoxx.
 [Twitter](http://twitter.com/rafabene)
 | [LinkedIn](https://www.linkedin.com/in/rafaelbenevides)
 | [rafabene.com](http://rafabene.com)